Dynamic multiscaling in stochastically forced Burgers turbulence: Introduction

 Given the challenges that we have outlined above, the study of dynamic scaling in the stochastically forced Burgers equation is not as well developed as it is in incompressible fluid turbulence~\cite{SpatStr1,BiferaleCorr,MHDShellDyn,MitraDyn,SSR_NJP,SSR_PRL,PanditDynRev}.
 An earlier DNS-based study of certain time-dependent, Eulerian velocity structure functions for this model yielded a single dynamic exponent of unity~\cite{HayotDynStr} that was attributed to the sweeping effect.
 We go beyond this Eulerian study and the QL investigations of incompressible fluid turbulence~\cite{SpatStr1,BiferaleCorr,MHDShellDyn,MitraDyn,SSR_NJP,SSR_PRL,PanditDynRev}.

 As we have noted above, Lagrangian tracers get trapped at shocks in compressible turbulent flows, because of which the QL transformation might not be adequate for the removal of sweeping effects.
 For turbulence in the $d=1$ stochastically forced Burgers equation, we overcome this difficulty by using \textit{a pair of tracers} separated initially by a Lagrangian interval of length $\ell$.
 We then compute the \textit{interval-collapse time}, $\tfm$, which we define as the time at which this pair collapses to a point at a shock.
 We find that $\tfm$ depends on both $\ell$ and the location of the interval.
 Hence we compute, for each value of $\ell$, the probability distribution function (PDF) of $\tfm$ and extract a hierarchy of time scales, $\Tpfm(\ell)$, from its order-$p$ moments.
 We make the dynamic-scaling \textit{\text{Ans\"atze}}, $\Tpfm(\ell)\sim \ell^{\zpfm}$, and obtain therefrom the \textit{interval-collapse exponents} $\zpfm$ for different values of $p$.
 We find from our high-resolution DNS that $\zpfm$ is not a linear function of $p$.
 This indicates dynamic multiscaling and intermittency.
-We develop a theory for the $p$-dependence of $\zpfm$, which indicates that $\zpfm$ should be a piecewise linear function of $p$.
-Thus, turbulence in this $d=1$ stochastically forced Burgers equation should yield bifractal scaling, and the multiscaling that we observe in our DNS might well be an artifact, as has been conjectured for equal-time velocity structure functions~\cite{BurgMitra}.
-Our theory also yields an analytical expression for the PDF of $\tfm$; we compare this with the results of our DNS.
+We develop a theory for the $p$-dependence of $\zpfm$, which indicates that $\zpfm$ should be a piecewise linear function of $p$, i.e., we obtain a particular case of dynamic multiscaling, namely, dynamic bi-scaling.
+Our theory also yields an analytical expression for the PDF of $\tfm$.
+The PDF is non-Gaussian and has a power-law tail; we compare this with the results of our DNS.
 We also show from our DNS that the QL approach is indeed unable to suppress sweeping effects.
 Furthermore, we examine the extension of our \textit{interval-collapse} framework for examining dynamic scaling in the stochastically forced Burgers equation to dimensions $d > 1$ and the challenges in carrying out such a study.